swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-model-evaluation/chapter-3-initialize-git-and-dvc-for-local-training.md

 #### Initialize Git in your working directory

-Use the following commands to set up a local Git repository in your working directory.
+Use the following command to set up a local Git repository in your working
+directory:

 ```sh title="Execute the following command(s) in a terminal"
 # Initialize Git in your working directory with `main` as the initial branch